Quick links to:

 - Ideally, enroll online in the course section you would like to attend (based on your preference regarding dates, times, instructor, etc.)

 - Go to the first meeting of class you are enrolled in or would like to enroll in.
-If you miss the first day, come to the Math X Lab (Rooms 505 and 503) as soon as you can!
-Can be added into a Math X course late, as long as it is before LPC’s Census Date.
+If you miss the first day, come to the Math X Classroom (Room 607) as soon as you can!
+Students can be added into a Math X course late, as long as it is before LPC’s Census Date.

 - Go through the Math X Orientation.
-See an Instructional Assistant in rooms 505 or 503.
+See an Instructional Assistant in room 607.

 - Take the Orientation Quiz.